Symptoms | Diagnosis | Treatment | For More Information

 - Protecting and slowing the deterioration of valve function

-- Optimally determining the timing of more aggressive treatment
+- Optimally determining the timing of more aggressive treatment, such as heart valve surgery

 Traditional open heart surgery is the standard of care for the modification, repair or replacement of heart valves.
 Our highly skilled cardiothoracic surgeons have vast experience repairing and/or replacing aortic and mitral valves.
 They work closely with our cardiologists to determine the best course of action for your particular valve condition.